National Congress of American Indians: Internal policy differences

 In the early 1960s, a shift in attitude occurred.
 Many young American Indians branded the older generation as sell-outs and called for harsh militancy.
 Two important militant groups were born: the American Indian Movement (AIM) and the National Indian Youth Council (NIYC).
 The two groups protested several conventions.

+In 2023, two amendments to the NCAI constitution were proposed which would remove state-recognized tribes from full tribal membership to only associate non-voting tribal membership, as well as require candidates for NCAI national leadership to be enrolled members of federally-recognized tribes.
+The amendments received the vocal support of the principal chiefs of several federally-recognized tribes including the Cherokee Nation and the Eastern Band of Cherokee Indians.
+Members from other federally-recognized nations, such as the Tunica-Biloxi and the Little Traverse Bay Bands of Odawa Indians, opposed the measure.
+After a heated debate, the measures failed with 55.67 percent against and 44.3 percent in support.

+After 80 years of existence, NCAI membership has gone from 270 member tribes to 146 member tribes.

 Ongoing issues

 The NCAI has been advocating for improved living conditions on reservations, arguing that 560 tribes are federally recognized but fewer than 20 tribes gain profits from casinos to turn the tribe's economy around.
-According to the NCAI website, other issues and topics include:
+Other issues and topics include: